Home Care Services

 Assisting Hands Home Care’s software uses a “Family Room” feature, where families can login to see schedules, invoices, care notes, and more.
 Our staff will keep you updated on all events during the services.

 We consider our clients as part of our family.
 If you are worried about your loved one who lives far away, simply give us a call, and we will check up on them.
-Our home care agency is in Evanston, IL and we serve clients in Evanston, Glenview, Northbrook, Skokie, IL and the surrounding areas.
+Our home care agency is in Henrico, VA and we serve clients in Richmond, VA and the surrounding areas.
 In case of emergency, we will work quickly to get to your loved ones.

 My parents are from a generation of which they are distrusting of people entering their home.
 How can I convince them that caregivers can be trusted?

 This is a very common challenge, however, each of our caregivers pass state and national background checks before they are sent to a home.
-They are also registered through the Illinois Department of Public Health Healthcare Worker Background Check and fingerprinted.
+All of our Caregivers are trained and certified CNAs or PCAs so that they are held to a high professional standard.
 Our home care agency assumes all legal responsibilities of our caregivers as they are our employees.

 When is it time to call Hospice?